droidsec-cn/Dexteroid/README.md

 # Dexteroid

-This project here is only for demo purposes and part of Dexteroid source code.
+This project here is only for showcase purposes and part of Dexteroid source code.
+It's not fully functional.
 We plan to release the complete source code in future after fixing all minor issues and critical bugs, if any.

-For complete software architure and functionality, and scanning Android apps , please go to http://wwww.apkscanner.com
+For complete software architure and functionality, and scanning Android apps , please go to http://www.apkscanner.com

 ##1.
 Features